Lankapura Dandanatha

-Lankapura Dandanatha, more commonly referred to as simply Lankapura, was a Senapati of the Sinhala Army during the reign of King Parakramabahu I. He led an expeditionary force to South India in support of the Pandyan king Parakrama Pandyan I, bringing parts of South India under their control.
-Lankapura succeeded in restoring the Pandyan prince to the throne, and ordered the use of Sri Lankan currency in areas under his control.
-Whether he died during the invasion is unclear, since Sri Lankan sources claim that Lankapura returned to Sri Lanka as a war hero, while Indian sources say that he was killed.
+Lankapura Dandanatha, more commonly referred to as simply Lankapura, was a Senapati of the Sinhala Army during the reign of King Parakramabahu I. He led an expeditionary force to South India in support of the Pandyan king Parakrama Pandyan I, made Vira Pandyan to get the throne.
+Parakrama Pandyan I was killed during the Siege of Madurai in the early stage of the war Lankapura and his forces were able to summon a Pandyan prince by the name of Vira Pandyan III who is the son of Parakrama Pandyan I and Lankapura succeeded in restoring the Pandyan prince to the throne, and ordered the use of Sri Lankan currency in areas under Pandyan prince control.
+After his victories, he was defeated and beheaded by Cholas.

 Name

 Lankapura was the son of Lankadhinatha Kitti, a regional ruler.
 His real name is unclear.
 Dandanatha may have been his real name, and Lankapura a title.
 However, some sources refer to him as Dandanatha of Lankapura, indicating that Lankapura was in fact a place name, likely referring to the region of Lanka, wheres pura means place.
 It is also possible that Lankapura was the actual given name, and Dandanatha was a title.
 However, most sources, both modern and ancient, refer to him commonly as Lankapura.